 In my family, drinks are an essential part of any family gathering.
 I love a good sparkling apple cider mocktail, don't get me wrong.
 But it's really all about that bottle of white or sparkling wine that goes well with the appetizers, or that pinot noir that pairs perfectly with the turkey.
 A pre-dinner cocktail delights the senses while a post-dinner aperitif helps with digestion.
-And local craft beer is always around, ready to share its unique, regional spin with out-of-town guests.
+A batch of fruity sangria couldn't hurt, and local craft beer is always around, ready to share its unique, regional spin with out-of-town guests.
+Anything could really be a Thanksgiving drink.
 So, if I'm spending so much time trying to figure out what to drink on Thanksgiving, does that mean Thanksgiving is a drinking holiday?

-According to Drizly, an online alcohol e-commerce site, the answer is yes!
-They conducted a survey of their users in cities all over the United States to find out what American families are drinking with Thanksgiving dinner.
+Whether you want a fizzy brunch mimosa, a caramel apple cocktail or a glass of wine this holiday season, the answer is yes, Thanksgiving is a drinking holiday!
+Drizly, an online alcohol e-commerce site, conducted a survey of their users in cities all over the United States to find out what American families are drinking with Thanksgiving dinner.
 The results might surprise you.

 What type of booze do we choose?